analogicus/jnw_gr05_sky130a/README.md

 ![Temperature Dependent Current Generation](Media/ptat_ctat_vref.png)

 ## About the reference voltage:
 The temperature-dependent current is mirrored into a resistor connected in series to another diode-connected BJT.
 The temperature dependency cancels or at least counteracts for a proper choice of the series resistance.
-Thus, a local temperature-invariant voltage is created which will be used as a reference.
+Thus, a local temperature-invariant voltage is created which will be used as a reference on the comparator (see below).
 The voltage reference is also shown in the plot above.
 ## About the OTA:
-The OTA is used to force the terminal of the smaller BJT to the voltage on the terminal of the resistor connected in series to the bigger BJT.
+The OTA is used to force the terminal of the smaller BJT to be equal to the voltage on the terminal of the resistor connected in series to the bigger BJT.
+In the schematic, these nodes are labeled v_p and v_n, respectively.

-It consists of a differential pair followed by a current-mirror stage.
+The OTA consists of a differential pair followed by a current-mirror stage.
 Since the voltage at the OTA inputs is basically a diode voltage, the inputs are close to the threshold voltage of the NMOS.
 Thus, PMOSes are used for the input pair.
 The figure below presents the OTA schematic.
-Further down, a stability analysis of the OTA is used to check for a stable system.
+Below, a stability analysis of the OTA is used to check for a stable system.
 <img src="Media/OTA_Manuel.svg" alt="OTA Schematics" width="50%">

 ## OTA Analysis